 Reading into writing

-Shared reading takes place within the Literacy lesson; the teacher models the reading process to the whole class as an expert reader, providing a high level of support.
+Shared reading takes place within English lessons.
+The teacher models the reading process to the whole class as an expert reader, providing a high level of support.
 Teaching objectives are pre-planned and sessions are characterised by explicit teaching of specific reading strategies, oral response and high levels of collaboration.
 The children join in, where appropriate with the reading of the core text.
 The texts selected are high quality texts that reflect the teaching objectives, text type or classroom topic.

 Children have access to a range of book banded appropriate texts to support their reading at home.